-Although these functional and aesthetically pleasing to the eye barn doors are amazing, some homeowners have one particular concern related to these wonderful doors: “how can I make a barn door more private?”
+Although these functional and aesthetically pleasing to the eye barn doors are amazing, some homeowners have one particular concern related to these wonderful doors: “how can I make a barn door more private?

-Achieving More Privacy with a Barn Door
+Achieving More Privacy With A Barn Door

-You say goodbye to the idea of using a run-of-the-mill bathroom door with hinges when you decide to go with a sliding barn door.
+You will say goodbye to the idea of using a run-of-the-mill bathroom door with hinges once you decide to go with a sliding barn door.
 Your concern related to privacy is justified because these doors do not come with hardware to lock them.
 However, there is no need to worry now because you can find a variety of locks for your sliding barn door and the best part is that these locks do not compromise privacy for style.